Documentation Index

 Risk: pivot to host network

 Scenario: An attacker exploits a vulnerability in Sundew or its dependencies to pivot to the host network.
-Mitigations:

-• Docker network isolation with --network=none or dedicated internal bridge
+--network=none or dedicated internal bridge

-• Read-only root filesystem (--read-only)
+- Read-only root filesystem (

-• No capabilities (--cap-drop=ALL)
+- No capabilities (

-• Seccomp default profile
+- Seccomp default profile

-• No volume mounts except ./data/
+- No volume mounts except

-• Regular dependency audits via make audit
+- Regular dependency audits via

 Residual risk: Container escape via kernel vulnerability.
 Mitigate with up-to-date host kernels; consider gVisor or Kata containers for high-security deployments.